zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

 	![SQL script to create Customers360 table](images/scratchpad-run.png)

-	After the script runs successfully, the status changes to `FINISHED`, as shown in the screenshot.
+	After the script runs successfully, the paragraph status changes to `FINISHED`, as shown in the screenshot:

 	![SQL script to create Customers360 table](images/scratchpad-finished.png)

-6. In the next paragraph, edit the paragraph tag to change it to `sql`, run the following statement to view the data:
+6. In the next paragraph, edit the paragraph tag to change it to `%sql`, and run the following statement to view the data:

 	```
 		<copy>